natanbc/andesite/API.md

 ## WebSocket

 - The regular websocket is available on the `/websocket` route.
-- A (mostly*) lavalink compatible websocket is available by default on the `/lavalink` route.
+- A (mostly*) lavalink compatible websocket is available by default on the `/` route.

 All payloads must be valid json objects.
 If parsing fails, the socket is closed with code 4001.
+Both text and binary frames are accepted, as long as the data is valid UTF 8.

-All payloads must have `op` and `guildId` keys, which must be strings.
+All payloads must have an `op` key, which must be a string.
+This restriction does not apply to custom handling of payloads done by plugins.

+Responses from the server will always contain an `op`

 Payloads can override the `User-Id` header by providing an `userId` field.
 This override is valid only for that payload.
 All responses will have an `userId` field containing either the